emmercm/www/src/blog/_brew-old-versions.md

 ---

-Homebrew makes it very difficult to install older versions of a formulae.
+[Homebrew](https://brew.sh/) makes it very difficult to install older versions of a formulae.

 And no, [versioned formula](https://docs.brew.sh/Versions) are not a real solution.
 Thankfully, we can cobble together some incantations to get what we want.

 The solution comes from [Carlo Cabrera](https://github.com/carlocab) on [GitHub](https://github.com/orgs/Homebrew/discussions/2941#discussioncomment-2155711).
 It involves:

 1. [Making a local tap](https://docs.brew.sh/How-to-Create-and-Maintain-a-Tap) ("local" because we won't be publishing this to a remote Git repository)
+2. Copy a specific version of a formulae to our local tap
+3. Install the local formulae

 https://github.com/orgs/Homebrew/discussions/2941#discussioncomment-2155711